About the Subsurface Wastewater Unit

 - Review and approve mausoleums, crypts, crematoria, and cemeteries.

-Brent Lawson, State Plumbing Inspector
+Vacant, State Plumbing Inspector

 The position inspects new and existing onsite sewage disposal system installations and the work and practices of onsite sewage disposal system installers, municipal officers, and Local Plumbing Inspectors.
 Responsibilities include performing technical inspections, investigations of installations of onsite sewage disposal systems for compliance with Maine State Plumbing Code, Subsurface Wastewater Disposal Rules and related enforcement duties, assisting and supporting Local Plumbing Inspectors and Code Enforcement Officers, and investigations of complaints regarding Local Plumbing Inspectors’ performance.